A wide choice of hotels offer to you, but which part?

 Good location Rama 4 road

-Ideal location, an easy walk to Silom and shopping area, Sirikit convention center and park, Klong Toey market.
-Small guest houses as well.
+Ideal location, an easy walk to Silom and shopping area, Benjakitti Sirikit convention center and park, Klong Toei market and the future One Bangkok under construction.
+Small guest houses at reasonable prices as well

 MRT Lumpini station